-5. Final Pretrial Conference: April 15, 2013 at 8:30 a.m.
+8. Telephonic Final Pretrial Conference: September 18, 2013 at 4:00 p.m.

+Counsel for the plaintiff is responsible for placing the call to chambers.
 Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-6. Trial: April 15, 2013 at 9:00 a.m.
+9. Trial: September 23, 2013 at 9:00 a.m.